Pork Tenderloin Recipe

 This recipe is for people who like a strong lemony flavor.
 The lemon jumps out and bites you in the mouth.
 Outstanding.

-The podcast recipe served the pork with sautéed broccoli rabe and I duplicated it too.
-Broccoli rabe if prepared right is a great alternative vegetable to spinach or broccoli and full of healthy vitamins.
+The podcast recipe served the pork with sautéed broccoli rabe but I substituted broccolini .
+Broccolini if prepared right is a great alternative vegetable to spinach. broccoli rabe or broccoli and full of healthy vitamins.
+Broccolini is a hybrid of broccoli and Chinese broccoli in Japan.

-My only advice for this meal is to prep your ingredients before you start. (mise en place) My wife and I made this during the week and we were running late so we were cooking while prepping.
+My only advice for this meal is to prep your ingredients before you start (mise en place).
+There is a lot of prep for this recipe.
+My wife and I made this during the week and we were running late so we were cooking while prepping.

 A couple of the cutlets burned because I was not paying attention while getting the broccoli rabe ready.
 Not a big deal but better to have those ingredients ready to go.